Situation 1: What can be invoked if one cannot deliver a good or perform a service?

 The possibility of invoking certain mechanisms may depend on the date of conclusion of the contract (before or after October 1, 2016).

-The conditions to be fulfilled
+The conditions to be met

 The implementation of certain mechanisms requires a serious breach;